openshift/managed-notifications/README.md

 > :books: If you are not sure which servicelog to send, you can use the generic one [here](./osd/unknown_failure.json)

-> :information_source: Upgrade your osdctl installation to 0.9.0 or higher.
 ### Examples

 Using [osdctl](https://github.com/openshift/osdctl)